NaveenVarmaK/ParkingSpace-Project/README.md

     * The Vue.js frontend is designed mainly based on the assignment for Cours Dev Web TP 4 - VueJS.
 I implemented the tasks in my front-end.
     * Implemented Junit testing and API Integration testing for the backend Spring boot.
+    * For the backend of the project, I used PostgreSQL and Spring Boot.
+There might be a chance that the database is empty when it reaches your system, but I am sure that all the APIs and the functions are working.

 ## Features